Area bounds for planar convex bodies containing a fixed number of interior integral points: Introduction

 \section{Introduction}

 For any $d\in \Z_{\geq 1}$, we obtain from Minkowski's theorem \cite[p.
-76]{Min10} the sharp volume bound $2^d$ for convex bodies in $\R^d$ which have a single interior integral point and are centrally symmetric with respect to that point.
+76]{Min10} the sharp volume bound $2^d$ for centrally symmetric convex bodies in $\R^d$ with a single interior integral point.
 Blichfeld \cite[10.]{Bli21} and van der Corput \cite{vdC36} noted that we can generalize Minkowski's bound to $2^{d-1}(k+1)$ if we have an arbitrary odd number $k$ of interior integral points.

-However, if the convex body is not centrally symmetric, there are already examples for arbitrarily large volumes for $d=2$.
+However, if the convex body is not centrally symmetric, then there are already examples for arbitrarily large volumes for $d=2$.
 For example, for any $(k, l)\in \Z_{\geq 1}^2$ we already have in \cite[2.6.]{LZ91} the rational triangle

 with $k=|\interior{T_{k,l}}\cap \Z^2|$ interior integral points and